camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 #### Camunda 8 SaaS account and cluster

-Users need to sign up for Camunda 8 SaaS.
-This can be done through the [Camunda SaaS registration page.](https://signup.camunda.com/accounts?utm_source=docs.camunda.io&utm_medium=referral)
+If you're new to Camunda SaaS, please check out our [Getting started guide](/guides.md#getting-started) to set up your environment.

-After signing up, users should create a cluster.
-They can follow the guide on [Creating a Cluster in Camunda 8](/guides/create-cluster.md) which provides step-by-step instructions on setting up a new cluster in the Camunda 8 environment.
+After signing up, create a cluster by following [Creating a Cluster in Camunda 8](/guides/create-cluster.md), which provides step-by-step instructions on setting up a new cluster in the Camunda 8 environment.

 #### Spring Boot

-Users should develop their process solutions as [Spring Boot](https://spring.io/projects/spring-boot) applications.
+Develop your own process solutions as [Spring Boot](https://spring.io/projects/spring-boot) applications.
 This involves setting up a new Spring Boot project, either manually or using tools like [Spring Initializr](https://start.spring.io/).

 Integrate [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) into the Spring Boot project by adding necessary dependencies to the project’s pom.xml file and configuring the application to use Camunda services.

 #### Maven

-[Maven](https://maven.apache.org/) should be used to manage the build lifecycle of the application.
+Use [Maven](https://maven.apache.org/) to manage the build lifecycle of the application.

 #### IDE selection